Martha FiennesVisual Artist, Filmmaker, Director, Writer

 Since 2011, Martha has been working on a new series of projects which use a pioneering form of generative computer technologies to create large-scale 'film-works' which extend the possibilities of film as a medium and art as an experience.
 The technological innovations used in creating her projects are ground-breaking and point to a new range of creative possibilities for artists working with the moving image.

 The first in the series of works that Martha will be developing over the coming years has already been created.
 Nativity is a spellbinding film with continuously generative elements: audiences will never view exactly the same image twice.
-Nativity has had preview showcases at the V&A Museum, the National Gallery, Sotheby’s Bond St., Alternatives Piccadilly, all in London; and in Sotheby’s Paris for the Arts Arena in January 2016.
+Nativity has had preview showcases at the V&A Museum, the National Gallery, Sotheby’s Bond St., Alternatives Piccadilly and Maestro Arts all in London; and in Sotheby’s Paris for the Arts Arena in January 2016 and was screened at the 2017 Venice Biennale.